- Ph.D. in History, Princeton University

 - East Asia; Environment; Craft and Political Economy

 Before coming to Athens, Lee spent 2014-16 as a postdoctoral fellow at the Max Planck Institute for the History of Science in Berlin, Germany.
+She is currently a Fellow at the Institut d'études avancées de Paris.
 Previously she has taught at Rutgers University.
 She is a native of Toronto, Ontario.

 “Wild Toxicity, Cultivated Safety: Aflatoxin and Kōji Classification as Knowledge Infrastructure,” History and Technology 35 (2019): 405-424.